ssi-dk/beone-dashboard/README.md

 -   Next, type `npm install`.
 This will install a number of libraries in a subfolder named ´node_modules´.

 -   When the install has finished, type `npm start` to run the dashboard.
-The dashboard should automatically open as http://localhost:3000 in your default browser (it mighy take a while before it appears).
+The dashboard should automatically open as http://localhost:3000 in your default browser (it might take a while before it appears).

 # Running the dashboard again later
 When you want to run the dashboard later, first cd to the directory with dashboard.bat in a 'cmd' window and execute it.